What Is AI Reputation Management? Definition, Framework, and Key Components

 Personalized

-Requests and responses feel relevant rather than generic.
+Review requests and review responses feel relevant rather than generic.

 Brand-aligned